Thia (Cynthia) Hoff MAT, MAcOM, L.Ac

 Moving from the humanities and arts into the sciences was very challenging, but I was thoroughly energized by the process.
 Fortunately, the Chinese know that medicine is a science and an art.
 I have always loved learning and I feel extremely privileged to study and practice this medicine.

 I value the strengths of Western medicine and have a strong background in biomedicine.
-While working at St. Edward’s University in Austin, Texas, I completed the equivalent of a pre-med degree and I have taken several doctoral level classes in biomedicine at the National College of Natural Medicine in Portland, Oregon.
+While working at St. Edward’s University in Austin, Texas, I completed the equivalent of a pre-med degree and I have taken several doctoral level classes in biomedicine.

 These courses have helped me to more fully understand what I read in Western medical journals, which I often do to stay abreast of the latest research that may affect my patients’ health.
 Eastern and Western medicine each have their strengths, and I truly value the ways in which each system allows me to help my patients achieve and maintain health and vitality.